+-d[ir] path_name

-Option Description -a[rray] array_name (IRIX only) Specifies the array to use when launching an MPI application.
-By default, Array Services uses the default array specified in the Array Services configuration file, arrayd.conf. -d[ir] path_name Specifies the working directory for all hosts.
-In to normal path names, the following special varecognized: Translates into the absolute path name of the user's current working directory on the local host.
-This is the default. ~ Specifies the use of the value of \$HOME as it is defined on each machine.
+Specifies the working directory for all hosts.
+In addition to normal path names, the following special values are recognized:

+- .
+Translates into the absolute path name of the user's current working directory on the local host.
+This is the default. - Specifies the use of the value of \$HOME as it is defined on each machine.
 In general, this value can be different on each machine.